Buckeye Local Panthers: 2022 High School Football Preview

-Rayland, OH.
-(WTRF) – Buckeye Local was a playoff team last year and fell to a largely favored Garaway.
-Some teams in the OVAC are senior and veteran led, the Panthers are not one of those teams.
+BUCKEYE LOCAL- (WTRF) – Buckeye Local was a playoff team last year and fell to a largely favored Garaway.
+Some teams in the OVAC are senior and veteran-led, the Panthers are not one of those teams.
 15 seniors graduated from the last Buckeye Local team.

 “We’ve got to work on our depth.
 On the defensive line, we’ll be alright with our scheme.
 Offensively, the big concern is depth.
 We’ve got to stay healthy,” Head Coach Jim Hoover said.